Solidarity to achieve stability: Applications and related work

 \subsection{Ranking problems}

-\cite{dietzenbacher2020fair} introduce the problem of prize allocation in competitions.
-In this model, there is a prize endowment to be shared among the participants of a competition according to their ranking.
+\cite{dietzenbacher2023fair} introduce the problem of prize allocation in competitions, in which a prize endowment has to be shared among the participants of a competition according to their ranking.
 With this idea in mind, we propose a model where agents are ranked and all coalitions can be formed.
 Then, the rule may take the ranking of the agents into account to derive the final individual payoffs.
 This model can be applied to any setting where agents can be ordered according to some characteristic (such as their expertise or past performance).